axonivy-market/ai-assistant/ai-assistant-product/README.md

 }
 ```

-5. Open the variable file **Assistants.json**, add the ID of the AI Flow `Find employees information` above to the attribute `tools` of your AI Assistant as I did with the AI Assistant `Alex` below
+5. Open the variable file **Assistants.json** and add the ID of the AI Flow `Find employees information` to the `tools` attribute of your AI Assistant as shown in the example with the AI Assistant `Alex` below.

 ```json
 [